-Jupiter is the largest planet of our Solar system.
+Jupiter is the largest planet in our Solar system.
 It is the fifth planet from the Sun and it beats other planets in pretty much every size aspect.
 Let’s learn some interesting facts about Jupiter.

 - Jupiter orbits at a distance of 484 million miles (average) from the Sun.
 484 million miles is approximately equal to 5.2 Astronomical Unit (AU).
 1 Astronomical Unit is the average distance of Earth from the Sun.
 In other words, the distance of Jupiter from the Sun is 5.2 times the distance of Earth from the Sun.

 484 million miles = 778 million kilometers = 5.2 AU